San Antonio City Council approves short-term rental regulations

-The topic of short-term rentals were front and center at San Antonio City Council Thursday, where a vote to set regulations on such rentals passed.
+The topic of short-term rentals was front and center at San Antonio City Council on Thursday, where a vote to set regulations on such rentals passed.

 There were people on both sides of the issue of the proposed regulations.